Race Day: March 17th 2019

 Running Events are indebted to Auckland Council, Auckland Transport, Franklin Local Board and the residents and businesses of beautiful Maraetai for their support for our event.

 Important!
-Event road closures and operations will not impact use of the Maraetai Beach Boating Club and it’s associated boat ramp.
+Event operations will not impact use of the Maraetai Beach Boating Club and it’s associated boat ramp.

 Spot Prizes & Merit Awards